lilyzzhao/BlogPosts/README.md

 # BlogPosts
-Code repository for That Darn Data blog
+This is the code repository for the That Darn Data blog.